 - Rules based (sample type, vial type, test, method of analysis) batch creation to process samples for workflow processes

 - Dynamic transfer of samples, Ex. from one format of plate (96-well) to another plate format (384 well) for specific assays

 - Active list of sample management based on status across multi-step workflow, i.e. to eliminate samples from going through next levels of process due to failures

 - Advanced “Go-to” step type workflows to direct samples (passing/failing certain criteria) to go to specific workflow steps and continue thereon (Re-processing or re-routing)

 - Aliquoting of samples, storage in a biobank, transfer from biobank to temporary refrigerators, centrifuging, maintaining temperature conditions, PCR equipment start/ stop, de-capping/ capping of tubes etc.

 - Analytical instrument based control (instrument specific driver), data export (sample list with position) and data import (sample with results)

 - Automated attachment of results raw data generated by instrument for easy review and release of results

-LIMS for speciality labs should have a generic workflow engine which can be configured to meet new sample processing methods and analytical techniques.
-A rules engine for taking decision and appropriate routing of material would certainly help a lot.
+LIMS software for speciality labs should have a generic workflow engine which can be configured to meet new sample processing methods and analytical techniques.
+A rules engine for taking decisions and appropriate routing of material would certainly help a lot.